10 Embarrassing Online Shopping Fails to Avoid This Holiday Season

 10. Not Having a Budget

-Before, when you headed to the store, you may have had a list or at least some way to track how much you had left to spend.
+Before, when you headed to the store, you may have had a list, or if you shopped with cash you’d know how much you had left to spend.
 It’s a lot easier for online shopping to get out of control since you can hop from site to site — and can do it any time.

 If you set aside an hour before you start your holiday shopping to review your numbers and create a holiday budget, you’ll be able to make the holiday cheer (and more cash) last into the new year.

 Lisa Rowan is a former writer at The Penny Hoarder.
-Staff writer/editor Tiffany Wendeln Connors contributed to this post.
+Staff writer/editor Tiffany Wendeln Connors and senior writer Nicole Dow contributed to this post.